njordhov/docker-shadow-cljs/README.md

 ### Launch the Development Runtime

-To run the compiled `:script` build, use the following command:
+To run the compiled `:script` build, use the following command with the `:output-to` pathname from _shadow-cljs.edn_:

 ```bash
 docker exec -it server node out/script.js